 These would also be people who are on a Journey to certification and validation for Professional Scrum Mastery and coaching.
-People who are developing and honing their craft, being mentored by others who are deeply skilled and experienced in the spheres of coaching and Business Agility.
+People who are developing and honing their craft, being mentored by others who are deeply skilled and experienced in coaching and Business Agility.

 A great example of this journey in terms of the Scrum Alliance path to Coaching would be: